MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-analytics-overview.md

 > [!TIP]
 > If you configure OneDrive for system features, the Excel workbook opens in your browser by using Excel for the web.

-For more information on how to do ad-hoc analysis on sales data, see [Ad-hoc analysis of sales data](ad-hoc-analysis-sales.md).
+For more information on how to do ad-hoc analysis on purchasing data, see [Ad-hoc analysis of purchasing data](ad-hoc-analysis-purchasing.md).

 ## Built-in reports for purchasing